gbonte/mitchemio/README.md

 for cross-validation, where indices index into the train set.

 ## Known smiles
-They are contained in the file `SMILES_COVID19-Sheet1.csv` curated by M. Mehrian.
+They are contained in the file `SMILES_COVID19-Sheet1.csv` curated by M. Mehrian The related Google sheets is [here](https://docs.google.com/spreadsheets/d/1Ll26liuImbjxnkfwunEBb9Hn9nH38lUvOsLJaYLayFQ/edit#gid=0).
+It contains 140 molecules related to COVID and 70 negative controls

 ## Feature extraction
 It is done in the script `mread.R`